Medical, Healthcare and Hospital Law

 Staying abreast of changes in health law practice can be a daunting task.
 In addition to reviewing topical articles, case reports and governmental guidance, we are actively engaged in professional organizations such as the American Bar Association Health Law Section, the American Health Lawyers’ Association and the Health Law Section of the New Mexico State Bar Association.
-Three of us serve in the leadership of the ABA Health Law Section.
-David Johnson is a past Chair of the Section and Stefan Chacon is a past Chair of the State Bar Section.
+Two of us have served or currently serve in the leadership of the ABA Health Law Section.
+David Johnson is a past Chair of the Section and Jesse Hale is the current Co-Chair of the Section’s Membership Committee.
 Among the benefits of our involvement in professional organizations is the development of a statewide and national network of consultants and healthcare attorneys with special expertise in areas of importance to healthcare clients.
 Our attorneys are also frequent speakers at health law conferences as well as meetings of industry groups.

 - We regularly represent clients before state regulatory agencies.
 We handle mergers and acquisitions of major healthcare facilities.
 We represent healthcare facilities as employers and as taxable entities, managing all aspects of benefits and obligations under the law.